-Under no circumstances may fencers remove their clothes on the strip, even to change their bodycord (cf. t.114, t.116, t.120).
+Under no circumstances may fencers remove their clothes on the strip, even to change their bodycord (cf. t.114, t.116, t.120)

-Immediately after the end of a pool or a direct elimination bout the fencers must sign the pool or bout score sheet, under the responsibility of the Referee who must check the accuracy of the results on this score sheet.
-Before the score sheet is returned to the Bout Committee, the Referee must indicate in writing if a fencer refuses to sign it.
+Immediately after the end of a pool or a direct elimination bout the Referee must bring together the two fencers, to announce clearly the score.
+He must say clearly: " Mister X won against Mister Y with the following score " Fencers must then sign the pool or bout score sheet, under the responsibility of the Referee who must check the accuracy of the results on this score sheet.
+Before the score sheet is returned to the Technical Directory, the Referee must indicate in writing if a fencer refuses to sign it.
 No subsequent appeal relating to the results will be allowed.